International Clean Air Day: Significance, Origins, and Steps You Can Take

 • Minimizing energy consumption at home by turning off unused appliances and using energy-efficient devices.

-• Avoiding open burning of trash or leaves, which releases harmful pollutants.
+• Avoid open burning of trash or leaves, as it releases harmful pollutants.

 • Planting trees and supporting green spaces, as plants naturally filter air pollutants and produce oxygen.